-The term "Computer Bug" or "Software Bug" is ubiquitous in IT parlance but where did the term actually come from?
-Although the modern forms have only existed since the invention of computers and software, the use of the term "bug" is much older indeed.
+The term "computer bug" or "software bug" is ubiquitous in IT parlance but where did the term actually come from?
+Although modern "bugs" have only existed since the invention of computers and software, the use of the term bug is much older indeed.

-Some others are also the result of errors in translation between different languages by compilers that produce incorrect or illegible code.
+Some are the result of errors in translation between different languages, made by compilers, which produce incorrect or illegible code.

-The term 'buggy' is often ascribed to programs that contain large numbers of bugs and/or bug that seriously compound the software's functionality.
+The term 'buggy' is often ascribed to programs that contain large numbers of bugs and/or bugs that seriously compound the software's functionality.

 Much to the annoyance of many programmers, and users, "bugs" can trigger errors that produce ripple effects.
 Software bugs can either be subtle in nature (i.e. limited in effect - like a database button not responding) or can cause a program to crash or freeze.

-Other bugs qualify as security bugs and might, for example, enable a malicious user to bypass access controls in order to obtain unauthorized privileges.
-But it should be noted that things like computer viruses are not bugs - they replicate, bugs do not.
+Other bugs lead to issues with security and might, for example, enable a malicious user to bypass firewalls in order to obtain unauthorized access or privileges.
+But it should be noted that computer viruses are not bugs; computer viruses replicate, while bugs do not.

-For this reason (as well as adding new functionality), most software packages will often have a series of "point updates" issued over time to fix "bugs" and errors that are found throughout time.
+For this reason (as well as adding new functionality), most software packages will often have a series of "point updates" issued over time, to fix "bugs" and errors as they are found.

-Although the vast majority of bugs are rather benign in nature there have been some instances in history when they have catastrophic consequences.
+Although the vast majority of bugs are rather benign in nature, there have been some instances where they have had catastrophic consequences.

-For instance during the 1980's a bug in the code that controlled the Therac-25 radiation therapy machines resulted in the deaths of patients.
-In 1996 the European Space Agency's (ESA) prototype Ariane 5 rocket had to be self-destructed less than 1 minute after launch due to software errors in its onboard guidance systems.
+For instance, during the 1980s, a bug in the code that controlled the Therac-25 radiation therapy machines resulted in the deaths of patients.
+In 1996, the European Space Agency's (ESA) prototype Ariane 5 rocket had to be set to self-destruct less than one minute after launch, due to software errors in its onboard guidance systems.

-Famously in 1994, an RAF Chinook helicopter crashed into the Mull of Kintyre killing all 29 crew on board.
-Although originally attributed to pilot error later inquiries, notably by Computer Weekly, successfully determined that the cause was a software error in the aircraft's engine-control systems.
+Famously, in 1994, an RAF Chinook helicopter crashed into the Mull of Kintyre, killing all 29 crew on board.
+Although originally attributed to pilot error, later investigations, notably by Computer Weekly, successfully determined that the cause was a software error in the aircraft's engine-control systems.

 What was the first use of the term "bug"?

-Although the term "Computer Bug" is a relatively recent construct (i.e. only applied to IT with the rise of computers) the term 'bug' has been used in informal engineering terminology for some time.
+Although the term "computer bug" is relatively recent (as it has only been applied to IT with the rise of computers) the term "bug" has been used in informal engineering terminology for some time.

-The first recorded use of the term 'bug', with regards to being an error or malfunction in a machine, comes from none other than Thomas Edison.
-In an 1878 letter to an associate (which was sold in an auction in 2018), he noted:-
+The first recorded use of the term "bug", with regards to an error or malfunction in a machine, comes from none other than Thomas Edison.
+In an 1878 letter to an associate (which was sold at auction in 2018), he noted:

 “You were partly correct, I did find a ‘bug’ in my apparatus, but it was not in the telephone proper.
 It was of the genus ‘callbellum.’
 The insect appears to find conditions for its existence in all call apparatus of telephones.”